ktrnka/company-detective/notes/NOTES.md

 # Experiments done

+## Parallel web scraping 10/14

+After instrumenting code, I saw that a lot of time was being spent on regular web scraping, whether from the company webpage or news articles.
+The two most promising options:

+### Implement a parallel scraper with aiohttp

+Pros: Control, speed
+Cons: More code to maintain, probably I'd get blocked once I have too much concurrency

+Also, when it crashes it tends to crash the whole kernel

+### Rely more on Scrapfly

+Pros: Caching, some concurrency
+Cons: Cost, speed, I'm not sure they're reliable

+I also tried using their webpage to markdown extractor:
+Pros: Faster, and generates headers
+Cons: Sometimes includes navigation headers.
+Generally more verbose than newspaper4k.
+It doesn't include the author or date at all, so I'd need to refactor the summarization pipeline to extract that information somehow.

+### Also

+I tried scrapy briefly, but learned that it's not restartable so that really kills it in my project.
+It also brings in lots of dependencies.

+I considered Tavily but they don't let me search further down the results

 ## Glassdoor and Reddit search optimization 10/4

 I ran a bigger batch of companies through, after scraping a list of companies from builtinseattle.com.
 Then I manually reviewed about 15 outputs and identified the biggest issues.